sjbeli/sjbeli.github.io/README.md

 ### Taking a 'lil Break From Web Dev

-Need a break from the royal 💩 show.
+Need a break from the royal 💩 show

-Need more O.I. in my life.
+Need more O.I. in my life 🙂

 O = organic

 <!--

----

 1. ST Mock Site: [one](https://sjbeli.github.io/one/)